msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

     turtle.hideturtle()

-This program will only draw a string of red beads.
+This program will always draw a string of red beads.
 A more useful program might let the user decide what color to make the beads.

 To do this, replace the string ``"red"`` in line 7 of ac-TG-input-example_ with

     ``input( "Enter a color: ")``

-Now, when the interpreter gets to line 7, it should bring up a dialog box containing the prompt.
+Now, when you run the program and the interpreter gets to line 7, it will bring up a dialog box containing the prompt and wait for you to type something into the box.
-Type the name of a different color (without quotes) into the dialog box and then press ``enter``.
+Type the name of a different color (without any quotes) into the dialog box and then press ``enter``.
+If you typed a color name that the interpreter knows, it draws the string of beads in this color.
+How cool is that!

-In addition to the bead color, a user might like to say how long a string they want and the number of beads it should contain.
+In addition to the bead color, you might like to let the user decide how long the string of beads should be and how many beads it should contain.

-To let the user choose the length, try replacing the ``300`` in ac-TG-input-example_ with something like:
+To let the user choose the length, try replacing the ``300`` in ac-TG-input-example_ with:

     ``input( "Enter a length (in pixels): " )``